Dollar edges down after BOC comments as markets eye central bank meetings

-NEW YORK The dollar slipped against a basket of major currencies on Monday ahead of a spate of central bank meetings, starting with the U.S. Federal Open Market Committee on Wednesday.
+NEW YORK (Reuters) - The dollar slipped against a basket of major currencies on Monday ahead of a spate of central bank meetings, starting with the U.S. Federal Open Market Committee on Wednesday.

 The dollar index, which tracks the greenback against six major currencies, edged down 0.1 percent after a spike in the Canadian dollar.